dcunited001/dcunited001.github.io/_posts/2018-10-20-analytic-neurology-da-vinci-shakespeare-and-the-bridge-between-brain-and-mind.md

           network as a whole benefits when new nodes added have minimal preconceived notions of the search space.

-          - *SERENDIPITOUSLY, THE MAY WILL MIRACULOUSLY DISCOVER SOLUTION CONFIGURATIONS WHOSE P(e) OF DISCOVERY IS INFINITESSIMAL*
+          - *SERENDIPITOUSLY, THEY WILL MIRACULOUSLY DISCOVER SOLUTION CONFIGURATIONS WHOSE P(e) OF DISCOVERY IS INFINITESSIMAL*
             - since the solutions and patterns in the searchspace are